TigerAppsOrg/TigerTools/README.md

 # TigerTools
-## This is the repository for the COS 333 TigerTools App
+## This is the repository for the COS 333 TigerTools Application